Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Consumers become more health conscious and better informed

 Consumers are increasingly watching what they eat and trying to reduce their intake of fat, sodium and sugar.
 As they become better informed about food, health and nutrition facts on the packaging of products become necessary.
 European consumers also want to have more information about how the product was made.
-According to the Innova Market Insights Trends of 2023, consumers in Europe determine how a healthy product is based on “the ingredients list, the nutrition label and on pack claims”.
+According to the Innova Market Insights Trends of 2024, one in three consumers globally say they always check ingredients of interest on product packs.

 The front-of-pack nutrition labelling is part of the “Farm to Fork” strategy.
 The aim behind this labelling is to improve consumer understanding of the nutritional value of foods and help them make healthier food choices.
 Different countries and companies already use different schemes that are not harmonised at an EU-level.
 The most popular schemes are Nutri-Score (France, Benelux, Germany, Spain), NutrInform battery (Italy), Traffic Light Labelling (the UK) and Keyhole (Scandinavia, Norway, Iceland, Lithuania).